Current Research & Open Questions

 My research utilizes instrumental observations along with general circulation models of the atmosphere and oceans to improve our understanding of climate and carbon cycle variability.
 These methods are complemented by the use of simple conceptual models and dynamical systems theory approaches to better understand the fundamental dynamics of observed climate variability and change.
 Furthermore, I am interested in the development of statistical methods and their correct application to climate data.

-of the questions that motivate my research are the
+questions that motivate my research are the following:

-are the dynamics of internal modes of climate
+the dynamics of internal modes of climate variability such as

 - How can we improve seasonal rainfall and associated water availability predictions in the population-rich areas of the tropics and Monsoon regions?

-are the tropics dynamically connected to the higher
+the tropics dynamically connected to the higher latitudes and

 - How are natural modes of climate variability connected to the marine carbon cycle?